Star Trek: Picard season 2: Casting

 After reprising his Next Generation role of Data in the first season, Brent Spiner said in March 2020 that he would not do so again as he felt that story was a fitting end to the character.
 He expressed interest in returning as Dr. Altan Inigo Soong, who he began playing in the first season two-part finale, and Goldsman later admitted that Altan Soong was created in part so Spiner could return following Data's death.
 Chabon expressed interest in first-season recurring guest stars Jeri Ryan, Orla Brady, and Jamie McShane returning for the second season, respectively as Voyager's Seven of Nine and Picard's Romulan staff-members Laris and Zhaban.
 He said a relationship between Seven and Raffi that was teased at the end of the first season would be explored in the second.
 Ryan confirmed in May 2020 that she was returning for the second season, and she, Brady, and Spiner were revealed to be main cast members in April 2021.
 Zhaban is revealed to have died since the end of the first season, and Laris becomes a love interest for Picard in the second.
 Brady also plays Tallinn, an ancestor of Laris's who is a Supervisor like the Star Trek: The Original Series character Gary Seven.
 Spiner's contract stipulated that he not portray Data again, and he instead plays a new Soong ancestor in 2024 named Adam.
-Briones portrays his daughter, Kore, which helps to explain who Data was inspired by for the appearance of Briones's Soji in the first season (Soji is Data's synthetic "daughter").
+Briones portrays his daughter, Kore, which helps to explain who Data based the appearance of Briones's Soji on in the first season—Soji is a synthetic being that Data created to be his daughter.